 Option Description /s Runs the installation in the background (silently), with no user interaction. /e Only extracts the installation files; does not run them. /f Specifies the path of a temporary folder for file extraction.
 For example: /f "c:\my_temp_folder" If you leave out this option, the default temporary folder is used. /a Allows you to pass parameters or properties to the autorun file, such as setup.exe.
-Use the properties defined above (in the wrapper file section) for the setup.exe file. !!

-Note: Silent installation for VuGen and OneLG:
+Use the properties defined above (in the wrapper file section) for the setup.exe file.
+Note Silent installation for VuGon and Onel C. If you need to insert a

-- SetupVuGen.exe and SetupOneLG.exe uses different install commands (see the examples below). - If you need to insert a quotation mark character into the command line parameter, use two consecutive quotation marks.
+Note: Silent installation for VuGen and OneLG: If you need to insert a quotation mark character into the command line parameter, use two consecutive quotation marks.